Last updated in March 2019

-Political relations between Germany and Trinidad and Tobago have traditionally been good.
+Political relations have traditionally been good.
 There is substantial agreement on international policy, especially within the United Nations.
 Germany supports regional integration within the Caribbean Community CARICOM, of which Trinidad and Tobago is the strongest member in economic terms.

 Other cooperation and trade accords exist within the framework of the agreements between the European Union and the ACP (African, Caribbean, Pacific) states, and between the EU and CARIFORUM (CARICOM member states plus the Dominican Republic).
-Trinidad and Tobago, like the other countries in the region, is paying close attention to the further development of trade relations with the EU in the light of the Economic Partnership Agreement (EPA).
+The further development of trade relations with the EU is being closely monitored in Trinidad and Tobago and in the entire region in light of the ongoing negotiations on the EU’s new partnership agreement with the states of Africa, the Pacific and the Caribbean (Post‑Cotonou Agreement).

 In development cooperation, Trinidad and Tobago has indirect ties to Germany through German agreements with the Caribbean Community CARICOM, cooperation focusing mainly on the promotion of renewable energy and adaptation to climate change.
 Since 2011, Trinidad and Tobago has no longer been classed as a developing country and official bilateral development cooperation has therefore been terminated.

 Tobago is a popular destination for German tourists, who make up the third largest group of visitors, after Britons and Canadians.
-Direct flights from Germany to Tobago are available.
+Direct flights are available between Germany and Tobago.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.